sanketx/MP3vec/README.md

 The package has now been successfully installed along with the utility scripts.

 # Installation on Windows
+To be added

+# Setting up PSI-BLAST with Uniref90
-To be filled
+To be added

 # Usage Instructions

-## Example Script For Generating MP3 vectors
+## Example 1: A Python Script For Generating MP3 vectors
 The mp3vec module has a core MP3Model class.
 The pretrained model provided with this package is used by default but you can specify a custom model by specifying the model file in the class constructor.
 A utility function "encode_file" is provided in order to read a PSSM file and convert it into a numpy array which can then be fed as input to the model.
 Note that this function automatically reads the protein sequence from the file and converts it to a one-hot vector form.
 The function returns this sequence along with the protein matrix (one-hot vector + PSSM vec).
 The model's vectorize function can then be used to convert this protein matrix into the MP3 vector.

 ```python